adlnet/xAPI-Spec/xAPI.md

 ###### Details
 Any statement that voids another cannot itself be voided.
-An activity provider that wants to â€œunvoidâ" a previously voided statement...
+An activity provider that wants to "unvoid" a previously voided statement...

 * SHOULD issue that statement again under a new ID